-Marla Fibish is one of the prominent voices of the mandolin in Irish music.
-She brings a deep and distinctive sensibility to the tradition on one of its lesser-heard instruments.
-Her dynamic playing is featured on the 2017 Noctambule release A Sweetish Tune, on the eponymous Three Mile Stone recording with San Francisco favorites, fiddler Erin Shrader and guitarist Richard Mandel, and on The Morning Star, a duo CD with legendary Irish singer and bouzouki player Jimmy Crowley released in 2011 — an all instrumental project that features Irish music on an array of mandolin-family instruments: mandolin, mandola, mandocello, bouzouki, and dordan.
-She has performed and taught nationally and in Ireland, and was a featured performer at the 2018 Masters of Tradition festival in Bantry, Co.
-Cork.
+One of the prominent voices of the mandolin in Irish music, Marla brings a deep and distinctive sensibility to the music on one of its lesser-heard instruments.
+Her playing is featured on her 2020 album The Bright Hollow Fog, the 2017 Noctambule release A Sweetish Tune, and The Morning Star, a duo CD with legendary Irish singer and bouzouki player Jimmy Crowley, as well as on the eponymous Three Mile Stone recording.

 Marla also plays mandola, tenor guitar and button accordion, and is a singer and a composer.
 She is known for her musical settings of works from a variety of poets, as well as original tunes written in traditional forms.
 This work is featured in the duo Noctambule, her longtime collaboration with guitarist and husband Bruce Victor.
-Their earlier releases include Travel in the Shadows in 2013 and The Waking in 2015.
+Together they have released 4 albums, most recently Every Migrant is My Fellow in 2021.

-An experienced and sought-after teacher, Marla teaches private students and classes, online at Peghead Nation, and has been on the faculty of many music camps including The Swannanoa Gathering, The Mandolin Symposium, O’Flaherty Irish Music Retreat, Portal Irish Music Week, California Coast Music Camp, Colorado Roots Music Camp, Lark Camp and others.
+An experienced and sought-after teacher, Marla teaches private students and classes, online at Peghead Nation, and has been on the faculty of many music camps including The Swannanoa Gathering, The Mandolin Symposium, O’Flaherty Irish Music Retreat, Portal Irish Music Week, Lark Camp and others.
 Her instructional DVD has been a popular self-learning tool, focused on acquiring the foundational technique for playing Irish music on the mandolin.
-More at www.marlafibish.com
+More at www.MarlaFibish.com.